Solution of master equations by fermionic-duality: Time-dependent charge and heat currents through an interacting quantum dot proximized by a superconductor: Introduction

-In the present work we show that a duality-based calculation of the time-dependent transport currents provides some important new insights.
-In doing so we emphasize that the relevance of the different decay rates / time scales of the system evolution~\cite{Kamp2019Jan} is determined by their \emph{amplitudes} and through these also by the initial state.
-One thus needs to understand the full dependence of the amplitudes on physical parameters.
-For this purpose, the transition-rate expressions for the master-equation kernel as standardly used~\cite{Kamp2019Jan,Kamp2021Jan,Heckschen2022Jan} are not suitable since they do not take the extremely restrictive fermionic duality into account.
-It would make the analysis of the problem easier if one could express the \emph{transient} evolution towards the stationary state in terms of expectation values of observables in the \emph{stationary} state itself and the decay rates.
-By inspection of transition-rate expressions this is not obvious at all.
-However, it turns out that one can express the amplitudes of the transients in the expectation values of two duality-dictated observables in the stationary state of the system and, additionally, their values in the stationary state of the \emph{dual} system.
-These stationary expectation values provide the key to an exhaustive analysis of the solution~\cite{Ortmanns22b}.
-Furthermore, in combination~\cite{Schulenborg2018Dec} with the detailed-balance property of this system~\cite{Kolmogoroff1936Dec,Serfozo2009}, we find that the stationary observables of the \emph{dual} system can in turn even be expressed analytically in terms of actual stationary observables, thus realizing our initial desire.
-These functions are ``universal'', i.e., independent of system parameters.
-We, moreover, show that the duality-based analysis can be extended to the measurable time-dependent transport quantities when including duality-invariant parts of the transport rates.
 In the limit of vanishing superconducting coupling, we reproduce and extend the results of Ref.~\cite{Schulenborg2016Feb}, which were obtained by exploiting duality for a normal-conducting system.
 Also, part of our compact expressions recover results of Refs.~\cite{Kamp2019Jan,Kamp2021Jan} but in a form more suitable for the decay analysis.
 Finally, we emphasize that our results apply not only to quantum dots with repulsive interaction ($U > 0$), but also to effectively attractive ones ($U < 0$).
 Nowadays the latter are also accessible in controlled experiments with a high interest in the interplay with superconductivity~\cite{Cheng2015May,Cheng2016Dec,Prawiroatmodjo2017Aug,Hamo2016Jul}.
 Here fermionic duality is particularly relevant since one of its key features is that it inverts the sign of the interaction $U$, thereby connecting the physically very different behaviour of these two classes of systems~\cite{Schulenborg2020Jun}.
 We show that only at the crossover between these two cases at $U=0$ the system has a higher symmetry characterized by a \emph{self-duality} of stationary observables.
 This ties Coulomb interaction to the breaking of self-duality even in the presence of superconducting pairing.